Optimal synthesis into fixed XX interactions: Gateset optimization and numerical experiment

 Comparing \Cref{Cost1DExample} and \Cref{Cost2DExample}, we observe that there are rapidly diminishing returns to enlarging the native gate set.
 Specialized to the same error model as in the Examples, the performance lower bound argued above is $(3/2 \cdot \frac{\pi}{4}) \cdot m + 3 b$, resulting in the table in \Cref{OptimaTable}. \end{remark}

 \begin{remark}

 For a two-qubit unitary $U$, its \textit{mirror} is the gate $U \cdot \SWAP$.
 The mirror of a canonical gate $\CAN(a_1, a_2, a_3)$ is again canonical, given by the formula This formula shows that mirroring interchanges the regions of $\A_{C_2}$ with the most and least infidelity cost, suggesting that our technique may be particularly fruitful at reducing the cost of mirrorable gates.
-We summarize the numerical results in \Cref{MirrorTable}, and we depict in \Cref{ApproximateMirrorCircuitDistribution} the relative frequency of different circuit templates when synthesizing up to mirroring. \end{remark}
+We summarize the numerical results in \Cref{MirrorTable}, and we depict in \Cref{ApproximateMirrorCircuitDistribution} the relative frequency of different circuit templates when synthesizing up to mirroring.
+The main points are that these two synthesis strategies are ``compatible'', in that mirroring can be used in tandem with fractional synthesis to effect a combined decrease in infidelity, and that the optimal choice of finite gateset extension is somewhat different between the two but not wildly so. \end{remark}

 \begin{example}